Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 • Expiry — optional date when the grant itself expires

 Security note: The invite secret is shown only once and is single-use.
-After the developer's first login, it's consumed.
-If they lose it, revoke the grant and create a new one.
+After the member's first login, it's consumed.
+If they forget their password, they reset it from the member portal — you don't need to touch the grant.

 7